Hungarian forint: Banknotes

 The 200-forint banknote was withdrawn from circulation in 2009, as its value inflated over time.
-The banknote was replaced by a bicolor 200-forint coin featuring the iconic Széchenyi Chain Bridge.
+Also due to the embarrassment caused by the fact that the model of the portrait on the banknote, purported to be of King Charles Robert (of whom no authentic contemporary depictions survived), turned out to be of an acquaintance of the designer, the managing director of the security company that supplied the banknote printing company.
+The banknote was replaced by a bimetallic 200-forint coin featuring the iconic Széchenyi Chain Bridge.

 Forgery of forint banknotes is not significant.
 However, forged 20,000 forint notes printed on the paper of 2,000 forint notes after dissolving the original ink might come up and are not easy to recognize.
 Another denomination preferred by counterfeiters was the 1,000 forint note until improved security features were added in 2006.

 Worn banknotes no longer fit for circulation are withdrawn, destroyed and turned into briquettes which are donated to public benefit (charitable) organizations to be used as heating fuel.

 In 2014, a new revised version of the 1997 banknote series was gradually put into circulation beginning with the 10,000 Ft banknote in 2014 and completed with the 500 Ft banknote in 2019.

-In 2022 after Russia's invasion of Ukraine, the EUR-HUF exchange rate breached the 400 forint per 1 euro line for the first time.
+In 2022 after Russia's invasion of Ukraine, the EUR-HUF exchange rate breached the 400 forints per 1 euro line for the first time, but rates at that level or higher lasted until the end of 2022.
 Some time later, the forint also depreciated against the US dollar, breaching the same line.
+The forint is still more than 400 forints per 1 euro in May 2025.
+Against the US dollar the forint strengthened more markedly, returning to levels below 400 in November 2022 and below 350 in April 2023.